bhagesh-codebeast/Hashnode/ckdh20df1015beks1a183chy3.md

 --
 preferably **Chrome**, other browsers (firefox, opera, safari) support these features too..

-2. Type in the framework name followed by `.new`
+2. Type in the framework followed by `.new`
 --

 -  **React** - A JavaScript library for building user interfaces